Cocoon-Data-Transformation/cocoon/README.md

 🌐 Cocoon shares a sample of data externally for OpenAI API calls.

 🚫 However, OpenAI API is not HIPAA compliant.

-We recommend using anonymized or privatized data sample for trials.
+🛡️ If you use OpenAI API, we recommend:
+1. Manually privatize a small sample of data
+2. Run the generated python codes over the whole data

 🛡️ For HIPAA compliance, consider these options:
-1) 🏥 **Azure OpenAI Service**: Azure OpenAI is [HIPAA Compliant](https://learn.microsoft.com/en-us/answers/questions/1245418/hipaa-compliance).
+1. **Azure OpenAI Service**: Azure OpenAI is [HIPAA Compliant](https://learn.microsoft.com/en-us/answers/questions/1245418/hipaa-compliance).
 It may take a few weeks to apply for Azure OpenAI GPT-4.
-2) 🏢 **OpenAI Enterprise**: Specifically for enterprise use, apply at [OpenAI Enterprise](https://openai.com/enterprise).
+2.  **OpenAI Enterprise**: Specifically for enterprise use, apply at [OpenAI Enterprise](https://openai.com/enterprise).
 The application process might take longer.

 <hr></details>

 <details>
 <summary><strong>📬 How can I send a Feature Request?</strong></summary><br>

-1. 💌 Feel free to [email me](mailto:zh2408@columbia.edu) directly if you're willing to share your use case and data samples.
+1. Feel free to [email me](mailto:zh2408@columbia.edu) directly if you're willing to share your use case and data samples.
 I'll give priority to these requests.
-2. 📝 Post your feature request at [Cocoon GitHub Issues](https://github.com/Cocoon-Data-Transformation/cocoon/issues/1).
+2. Post your feature request at [Cocoon GitHub Issues](https://github.com/Cocoon-Data-Transformation/cocoon/issues/1).

 <hr></details>